-Coming in April of 2019, the Consumer Financial Protection Division will address upcoming changes in the federal role of consumer protection by addressing education, prevention, enforcement, policy and supportive services including counseling and navigation for residents of the City and County of Denver.
-We recognize that opportunities exist to expand and better coordinate our current state of consumer protections to provide safeguards for our residents.
-The establishment of an official Consumer Financial Protection Division will pioneer the way that the City and County of Denver protects and enhances the lives of all players in the marketplace, including consumers, businesses and workers, and how that work ultimately fosters stronger, more sustainable, and thriving communities.
+This program was developed to proactively seize and address the opportunities that exist to expand and better coordinate our current state of consumer protections to provide safeguards for our residents.
+The establishment of an official Consumer Financial Protection Division will pioneer the way that the City and County of Denver protects and enhances the lives of all players in the marketplace, including consumers, businesses and employees, and how that work ultimately fosters stronger, more sustainable and thriving communities.